cbmira01/Ollama-for-SQL-Server/Docs/INSTALLATION.md

 ---

-### Clone Project Repository
+### Clone the Project Repository

-1. Clone the project from one of the following sources:
+1. Clone the project repository from one of the following sources:

 ```bash
 git clone https://calmiracle@dev.azure.com/calmiracle/Ollama-for-SQL-Server/_git/Ollama-for-SQL-Server